 Agricultural Accessory Structure.
 A structure for sheltering animals, or agricultural equipment, hay, feed, etc. Examples of these structures include barns, noncommercial greenhouses, coops, corrals, and pens.
 May also include the storage of petroleum products for an on-site agricultural use allowed by the applicable zoning district.
 Does not include pasture fencing, which requires no City approval when in compliance with § 18.30.050 (Fences, Walls, and Screening).
-Agricultural Accessory Structures shall not be used for commercial cannabis cultivation.
+Does not include structures for commercial cannabis cultivation (see Cannabis).